temirov/ctx/NOTES.md

       But this requires branching per OS and ensuring the utilities are present.
   ````

-- [X] [CT-04] allow for a configuration file config.yaml either locally or under ~/.ctx.
+- [X] [CT-04] Allow for a configuration file config.yaml either locally or under ~/.ctx.
 Define the defaults and read them in the following priority: CLI flags (P0) -> local config (P1) -> global config (P2)
-- [X] [CT-05] allow generation of the configuration file (local and global) with --init <local|global>, local by default, --force to overwrite the existing config.yaml, otherwise if the file exists then the program exits with an error
+- [X] [CT-05] Allow generation of the configuration file (local and global) with --init <local|global>, local by default, --force to overwrite the existing config.yaml, otherwise if the file exists then the program exits with an error
-- [ ] [CT-06] consider retrieving Python and JS code documentation when --doc flag is passed and teh code is in either JS or Python.
+- [ ] [CT-06] Consider retrieving Python and JS code documentation when --doc flag is passed and teh code is in either JS or Python.
 Research if there is a standardized model of Python and JS party packages' documentation that can be employed.
-- [ ] [CT-07] consider supporting a callchain for Python and JS.
+- [ ] [CT-07] Consider supporting a callchain for Python and JS.
 Research if there are either Go or native callchain detection functionality
+- [ ] [CT-11] Add an MCP server and advertise program capabilities. use --mcp flag to run the program as an MCP server

 ### Improvements

 - [ ] [CT-08] Unify t and c commands and there is only difference which is the content of the files on the backend. make t an internal alis to c command with the flag --content false
+- [ ] [CT-10] Change raw format to include graphic represwentation, similar to trre command of | and ├── characters to demonstrate the tree structure

 ### Maintenance

+- [ ] [CT-09] Document copy to clipboard functionality in the README.md

 ### Portability

 - [ ] [CT-01] Consider how would the compiled Go executable run python scripts?
 Do we need to embed and recreate them at the runtime?
+Reflect the considerations in the NOTES.md under the respective items
 - [ ] [CT-02] Check OS specific assumptions.
 Can we run the compiled version of this app on Windows?
 Prepare a plan of what needs to change to be able to run it on Windows.
+Reflect the considerations in the NOTES.md under the respective items

 ## BugFixes